MicrosoftDocs/partner-rest/partner-rest/develop/referral-connectors.md

   * Account with administrator access to this subscription
 * [Microsoft Flow](https://flow.microsoft.com) subscription
   * Account with administrator access to this subscription
-* An Azure Active Directory (AAD) application ID, secret key and tenant ID.
+* An Azure Active Directory (Azure AD) application ID, secret key and tenant ID.
 These values are used to access the Partner API.
 If you don't have these already, see [Partner authentication](api-authentication.md) for setup instructions.
 * A [Partner Center webhook event](https://docs.microsoft.com/en-us/partner-center/develop/partner-center-webhook-events) subscription to [Referral Created](https://docs.microsoft.com/en-us/partner-center/develop/partner-center-webhook-events#referral-created-event) and [Referral Updated](https://docs.microsoft.com/en-us/partner-center/develop/partner-center-webhook-events#referral-updated-event) events.

 ## Synchronization process